1.What is PhenoTips?

-Select the disease (Study) form you wish to use, this will determine if the form will have sections specific to that disease, otherwise choose None, and click the Create button at the bottom of the window – a blank record will appear.
+Select the disease (Study) form you wish to use, this will determine if the form will have sections specific to that disease, otherwise choose None or SOLVE-RD minimum fields (if the data you are submitting is part of this project), and click the Create button at the bottom of the window – a blank record will appear.

 Enter your external ID code for this patient record in the Identifier field.
-This must match with the ID provided for the raw sequencing data so that the PhenoTips record can be matched with the appropriate data.
 Also make a note of the PhenoTips ID (top left of the window) for your records so that you know which PhenoTips ID corresponds to which of your own IDs.

 Continue through the form entering the patient information as required.
 For some fields you can click the ? or ! icon for further information.